1920 Madras Presidency Legislative Council election

-Government of India Act, 1919
+Government of India Act 1919

-Based on the recommendations of the Montagu-Chelmsford report, the Government of India Act of 1919 was enacted.
-The Act enlarged the provincial legislative councils and increased the number of elected members more than nominated members and company officials.
+Based on the recommendations of the Montagu-Chelmsford report, the Government of India Act 1919 was enacted.
+The act enlarged the provincial legislative councils and increased the number of elected members more than nominated members and company officials.
 It introduced a system of dyarchy in the Provinces.
-Although this Act brought about representative Government in India, the Governor was empowered with overriding powers.
+Although this act brought about representative government in India, the governor was empowered with overriding powers.
 It classified the subjects as belonging to either the Centre or the Provinces.
-The Governor General could override any law passed by the Provincial councils.
+The Governor General could override any law passed by the provincial councils.
 It brought about the concept of "Partial Responsible Government" in the provinces.
 Provincial subjects were divided into two categories - reserved and transferred.
 Education, Sanitation, Local self-government, Agriculture and Industries were listed as the transferred subjects.
-Law, Finance, Revenue and Home affairs were the reserved subjects.
+Law, finance, revenue and home affairs were the reserved subjects.
 The provincial council could decide the budget in so far it related to the transferred subjects.
 Executive machinery dealing with those subjects was placed under the direct control of provincial legislature.
-However, the provincial legislature and the ministers did not have any control over the reserved subjects, which came under the Governor and his Executive council.
+However, the provincial legislature and the ministers did not have any control over the reserved subjects, which came under the governor and his executive council.
 It introduced for the first time bicameralism and direct elections in the country.
-Thus the Indian legislative council was replaced by the bicameral legislature consisting of an Upper House (Council Of State) and a Lower House (Legislative Assembly).
+Thus the Indian legislative council was replaced by the bicameral legislature consisting of an Upper House (Council of State) and a Lower House (Legislative Assembly).